Expert clinical advice and guidance is an essential part of any vascular procedure. Here are answers to some of the most common questions.

 We can usually get you in within the month.
-If it’s urgent we have urgent appointments available, especially for arterial conditions.
+If your vascular problem is serious, we have urgent appointments available, especially for arterial conditions.

-If you have aching legs at the end of the day, sore veins that may look ropey (not all varicose veins are easily visible) or your parents have or had varicose veins, chances are you have them, too.
-Send us a photo of your veins and we’ll let you know what our vascular specialist thinks.
+Common symptoms include aching legs at the end of the day, sore veins that may look ropey (not all varicose veins are easily visible) itching or burning.
+Varicose veins often run in families.
+Send us a photo of your varicose veins and we’ll let you know what our vascular specialist thinks.

-For varicose vein treatment the time it takes depends on whether you need both legs treated and the condition of your veins.
+For varicose vein treatment, the time it takes depends on whether you need both legs treated and the condition of your veins.
 It can be as little as 15 minutes.
-We say allow a good hour to cover a chat with the specialist and your consent, the actual procedure and a short recovery period.
+We say allow a good hour to cover a chat with the vascular specialist and your consent for varicose veins treatment, the actual procedure and then a short recovery period.

-Our treatment is relatively quick, with low-level discomfort.
+Our treatment for varicose veins is quick, with low-level discomfort.
 You will be given a small, local injection, which feels like a scratch.
 This is so a tube can be inserted into the vein.
-During the procedure most patients feel pressure when the vein specialist seals off the vein.
+During the procedure most patients feel pressure when the vascular specialist seals off the vein.
 Some may feel a little discomfort when the tube is taken out but there is not so much as a plaster needed after.
-It’s normal to have some lumps and/or bruises over the treated veins.
-These subside over the next 6-12 weeks.
-Any mild aches can be treated with paracetamol or anti-inflammatories.
+Next, there are small injections to seal off smaller veins.
+The procedure is quick and discomfort is minimised.
+Any mild aches afterward can be treated with Paracetamol or anti-inflammatories.

 We recommend taking it easy for several days afterwards.
-You can resume normal daily activity pretty much straight away, including work as long as you can move around during the day.
+You can go back to normal daily activity pretty much straight away, including work as long as you can move around during the day.
 But nothing too strenuous and no heavy lifting.
-Avoid swimming or hot tubs for 10 days to help avoid the small risk of infection.
-One of our nurses will call you soon after your procedure – be guided by their advice.
+One of our nurses will call you soon after your procedure so you can be guided by their advice.